-- minimise environmental impacts - build environmental and cultural awareness and respect - provide positive experiences for visitors and hosts - provide direct financial support for conservation - provide financial benefits and empowerment for local people - ensure sensitivity to the host country's political, environmental and social climate.
+- minimise environmental impacts - respect - provide positive experiences for both visitors and hosts - provide direct financial support for conservation - provide financial benefits and empowerment for local people - ensure sensitivity to the host country's political, environmental and social climate.

 Source 1 Cruise ships that carry up to 4000 passengers each contribute to the 70000 tonnes of waste generated annually from tourism in the Caribbean region.